 As computer equipment reaches the end of its useful life at the University, it is recycled.
 There are campus and governmental issues to consider when retiring computer equipment from use by the institution.
 These pertain not only to the hardware, but also data and software on the machine.
-The Customer Support Services (CSS) department of Information Resources and Technology (IRT) has procedures in place to ensure the recycling is done according to both legal and campus regulations.
+The Endpoint & Client Service (E&CS) department of Information Resources and Technology (IRT) has procedures in place to ensure the recycling is done according to both legal and campus regulations.
 This document outlines the procedures for machine retirement.

 Computer equipment owned by a business cannot simply be thrown away.
-There are Environmental Protection Agency (EPA) regulations that require certain types of electronic equipment to be disposed of according to the Resource Conservation and Recovery Act (RCRA) of 1976 and the Hazardous and Solid Waste Amendments (HSWA) of 1984.
+There are Environmental Protection Agency (EPA) regulations that require certain types of electronic equipment to be disposed of according to the Resource Conservation and Recovery Act (RCRA) of 42 U.S.C. §6901 et seq.
+1976 and the Hazardous and Solid Waste Amendments (HSWA) of 1984.
 The purpose of these regulations is to ensure the environmentally responsible disposal of computers and other used electronic equipment.